sarah-is-coding/Onitama-AI/README.md

 ## Future Improvements

 I am working to add functionality to allow players to play against the AI, which would make it even more interesting and engaging.
 Right now you just watch two AI's play against each other.
 Also, in the real game you can see the next card that will fill your hand once you make your turn.
 You can see the opponents as well.
 This is something that needs to be added.
 I may make a GUI for this in the future as well.
+Improve evaluation function.